rpf13/sportsshooting_react/README.md

 ## Development

-The following chapters describe why and how I have choosen to code certain parts the way they are.
-This section should give an explanation to my thinking process and explain the reader some conceptual decisions.
+The following chapter describes how I made use of the very useful commit message feature.

 ### Commit messages